Uploading Model Repositories for an air-gapped environment

 -d s3://bucket/secured-models

--rt Repository type (Hugging Face or NVIDIA NGC) -rt hf
+-rt Specifies the repository type, either Hugging Face or NVIDIA NGC -rt hf

--ri Repository ID of the Model downloaded to local filesystem
+-ri Specifies the repository ID of the Model downloaded to the local filesystem

 -ri